 I went to see ‘Control’ last night which is a film directed by Anton Corbijn about the life of Ian Curtis, lead singer with Joy Division.

-The film is based on the book ‘Touching From A Distance’ by Curtis’ wife, Debbie and is as much about the disintegration of Curtis’ marriage when he embarks on an affair with a music journalist, Anikk Honore, as the story of Joy Division.
+The film is based on the book ‘Touching From A Distance’ by Curtis’ wife, Debbie and is as much about the disintegration of Curtis’ marriage when he embarks on an affair with a music journalist, Annik Honore, as the story of Joy Division.

 The film was brilliant and, in particular, Sam Riley’s performance as Ian Curtis was exceptional.
 The visual likeness was uncanny, the butterfly dancing, the eyes, the clothes, even the way he clutches the microphone.
 Everything about Riley’s performance was perfect.